Legionella pneumophila: Membrane based

 L. pneumophila exhibits a unique lipopolysaccharide (LPS) structure that is highly hydrophobic due to its being densely packed with branched fatty acids, and elevated levels of O-acetyl and N-acetyl groups.
 This structure helps prevent interaction with a common LPS immune system co-receptor, CD14.
 There is also a correlation between an LPS with a high molecular-weight and the inhibition of phagosome-lysosome fusion.
 L. pneumophila produces pili of varying lengths.
 The two pili proteins: PilE and Prepilin peptidase (PilD) are responsible for the production of type IV pili and subsequently, intracellular proliferation.
 L. pneumophila possesses a singular, polar flagellum that is used for cell motility, adhesion, host invasion, and biofilm formation.
 The same regulators that control flagellation also control lysosome avoidance and cytotoxicity.
 The macrophage infectivity potentiator is another key component of host cell invasion and intracellular replication.
 MIP displays peptidyl–prolyl cis/trans isomerase (PPIase) activity which is crucial for survival within the macrophage, along with transmigration across the lung epithelial barrier.

 L. pneumophila also have unique outer membrane vesicles.
 L. pneumophila uses these outer membrane vesicles as a mode of infection.
 The outer membrane vesicles of the bacteria typically attach and fuses with a host cell.
 These vesicles transport virulence factors and virulence proteins.
 The outer membrane vesicles not only enhance their virulence, but also improves their survivability as well.
-L. pneumophila fight off defense mechanisms of host’s cell.
-A prime example of this is where the outer membrane vesicles prevent the fusion of a host phagosome preventing the bacteria’s death.
+L. pneumophila fight off defense mechanisms of their host cell.
+A prime example of this occurs when outer membrane vesicles prevent the fusion of a host phagosome preventing the bacteria's death.

 Another key virulence factor of L. pneumophila is iron acquisition, the microbe utilizes two methods of iron uptake.
 Ferrous iron is collected through the use of a transport system involving an inner-membrane protein known as protein FeoB.
 Optimal intracellular infection is achieved in amoebae and macrophages via this transport system.
 The second form of uptake, involving ferric iron, is achieved through an iron chelator known as legiobactin.
 This is secreted by L. pneumophila when the microbes are being grown in a low iron chemically designed media.

 Significant progress has also been made in identifying surface structures of Legionella pneumophila that contribute to its virulence and intracellular infection.
 One of the most notable of these surface features is the flagellum.
 Although the flagellum is not necessarily required for intracellular replication, it promotes host cell invasion through mechanisms that are independent of adherence.
 A flagellum's expression is regulated by growth conditions and is typically observed only in the motile, virulent phase of the bacterium.
 It is considered a potential virulence factor, as non-flagellated mutants exhibit reduced infectivity.
 This is further supported by observations that 1` in the exponential growth phase is non-motile and displays decreased virulence.